async-aws/aws/docs/contribute/website.md

 If a new file is created and it should be in the website's sidebar menu, then remember to update `./couscous.yml`.

+Here are some guidelines that are helpful when writing good documentation:

+- Write `AsyncAws` or `async-aws` to refer to the project.
+- Dont use "we" at any cost.
+- Try not to write "you"
+- Define variables all variables to make examples executable.
+- Use meaningful naming of variables and values.
+Avoid `foobar` and dummy values.
+- Write examples with  use `use` statements and don't use `<?php`
+- Use input objects over arrays.
+- Use short variable names for clients.
+Ie `$lambda` over `$lambdaClient` and `$s3` over `$s3Client`

 ## Improving the website's appearance

 To update the websites HTML or style one need to use Couscous.
 Its basic operations